Trading

 Market reach: Over 2 billion consumers across the Middle East, Africa, South Asia, and Europe

-What the Activity Code 4690 Licence Covers
+What the Activity Code 4690 License Covers

 Activity Code 4690 is classified under the International Standard Industrial Classification (ISIC) system and permits the wholesale of a wide variety of goods without restriction to a single product category.
-This makes it one of the most operationally versatile trading licences available within the Dubai South Business Hub Free Zone.
+This makes it one of the most operationally versatile trading licenses available within the Dubai South Business Hub Free Zone.

 Why Dubai South and the UAE Market Are Ideal for Wholesale Trade